ayushkamadji/opengl-yt-tutorial-rs/README.md

 This is a codealong for [The Cherno - OpenGL](https://youtube.com/playlist?list=PLlrATfBNZ98foTJPJ_Ev03o2oq3-GGOS2) youtube series adapted for Rust.

+## Note

+See available git tags for code up to a specific lesson.

 ## Progress

 ### Lessons 1 - 3